Three dimensional black bounces in $f(R)$ gravity: BBs in 2+1 dimensions

 We can also invert the scalar field $\phi(r)$ and, consequently, express the functions $V(\phi)$ and $h(\phi)$, which are given by

 The corrections from the $f(R)$ theory require much more nonlinearity in the matter sector compared to GR.

 Although inverting $\phi(r)$ to express the functions in terms of the scalar field is straightforward, the situation is different in the electromagnetic sector.
 To clarify this point, we examine the behavior of $F(r)$ and $L(F)$ in Fig. \ref{fig:LF_model1}.
 As seen, for $a_{2}=0$ the function $F(r)$ has a minimum at $r=0$ and increases while tending to zero as $r$ grows.
 In principle, this case would allow us to invert and obtain $r(F)$, thereby deriving the behavior of $L(F)$ analytically.
 However, when the coupling term with $f(R)$ gravity is included, the behavior of $F(r)$ changes and $F(r)$ develops a maximum.
 Whenever $F(r)$ features maxima or minima, $L(F)$ becomes multivalued, precisely what we observe in Fig. \ref{fig:LF_model1}.
+As mentioned previously, this type of issue arises when we adopt the $L(F)$ formalism to describe electrically charged solutions, since this is not the most appropriate framework.
+However, by considering the $H(P)$ formalism, we are able to obtain an explicit expression for the Lagrangian $L(P)$, which is given by

+In this way, we are able to express analytically the behavior of the electromagnetic Lagrangian and avoid the difficulties that arise when attempting to describe it in the $L(F)$ formalism.

 Due to the simplicity of the model, it is possible to invert the function $R(r)$ and thereby obtain the function $f(R)$ associated with our problem, which is given by

 Thus, our model features a linear term, corresponding to GR, a term associated with the cosmological constant (since the solution is not asymptotically flat), and, finally, the nonlinear terms of the theory.